 - The Long Wait: ‘Lookout Mountain’

 - Wesley Morgan: ‘Backroom In Tulsa’

-- Practical Tracking & Comping Case Study: If you’d like more tips on lead-vocal tracking and comping, then check out my Session Notes December 2014.
+Practical Tracking & Comping Case Study: If you’d like more tips on lead-vocal tracking and comping, then here’s another fairly in-depth article: Session Notes December 2014.

-If you’d like to check my fully-scripted recording and mixing video tutorials, including plenty about vocal production, then head over to my Cambridge-MT Patreon page, where I’m dropping new videos every week, as well as my regular mixing podcasts and weekly blog posts.
+If you’d like to check out my fully-scripted recording and mixing video tutorials, including plenty about vocal production, then head over to my Cambridge-MT Patreon page, where I’m dropping new videos every week, alongside my regular mixing podcasts and blog posts.
 Recently posted vocal-production videos include:

 - FREE!
 The 4-step vocal balancing workflow

 - The three roles of lead-vocal automation